Internal links allow users and search engine crawlers to navigate every page on your site seamlessly.

 A redirect loop occurs when a URL redirects back to itself or a series of other URLs that eventually redirect back to the original URL, creating an endless cycle.

-A redirect chain happens when a URL redirects to another URL, which then redirects to yet another URL, and so on.
+Conversely, a redirect chain happens when a URL redirects to another URL, which then redirects to yet another URL, and so on.

 In the graphic shown below, it takes 4 redirects from the source page before it reaches the target page.